gvwilson/thirdbit/src/fiction/leaderboard/index.md

 So was pretty much everyone I knew until I was twelve.
 We got as far as Canada,
-but then there was a change of policy, or maybe there hadn't ever really been a plan or a home for us.
+but then there was a change of policy, or maybe there hadn't ever really been a plan for us.
 I grew up thinking everyone wore a tracking bracelet and ate lentils three times a day.

 My *ummi* thought she was going to be a doctor in Toronto.
 Instead,
 she cleaned houses in the suburbs around Sudbury.
 My *abbi* sorted trash instead of designing houses.
-AIs could do both jobs better and faster than people, but then what would newcomers like us do to earn citizenship?
+Even then agents could do both jobs better and faster than people, but then how would newcomers like us prove that we deserved citizenship?

-Things started to get better when the trillionaires started dying, but by then they both had Caspian flu.
+Things started to get better when the trillionaires started dying, but then they both caught the Caspian flu.
-*Ummi* went first, quickly.
+*Ummi* went first.
 My *abbi* spent his last days drawing pictures of houses he had once hoped to build, houses that could withstand the punishing heat that had made our homeland unliveable.